georlia/SQL-Projects/Exploring-Trends-in-American-Baby-Names/README.md

 | num            | Number of babies of sex given first_name in that year                     | int        |

 ## First SQL Query
-> Goal: List the first five names in alphabetical order and find out if each name is "Classic" or "Trendy."
+> List the first five names in alphabetical order and find out if each name is "Classic" or "Trendy."

 ![Photos/query1.png](Photos/query1.png)

 ## Output
 ![Photos/output1.png](Photos/output1.png)

 ## Second SQL Query
-> Goal: Find the top 20 male names overall and how did the name Paul rank.
+> Find the top 20 male names overall and how did the name Paul rank.

 ![Photos/query2.png](Photos/query2.png)

 ## Output
 ![Photos/output2.png](Photos/output2.png)

 ## Third SQL Query
-> Goal: Find the female names that appeared in both 1920 and 2020.
+> Find the female names that appeared in both 1920 and 2020.

 ![Photos/query3.png](Photos/query3.png)

 ## Output